Yettimania/st/README.md

-# Fork of Luke's build of st
+# Fork of Luke's build of st - Suckless

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: